 Source Text Target Text The 'foreign Malays' at Kampung Trola included a large number of Mandailings who settled there after fleeing the Klang War 'four or five years' ago (RBM: 41).
 Kumpulan Melayu dagang' di Kampong Trola termasuklah sekumpulan besar masyarakat Mandailing yang bermukim di sana selepas mengungsi dari Perang Klang 'empat atau lima tahun' lalu (RBSM: 53).

-Example 2 Source Text Target Text At the conclusion of the Klang War, the Pada akhir Perang Klang, suku Mandailing dan Mandailings and their Sumatran allies who sekutu mereka, orang Sumatra yang mengungsi dari Selangor, menuju ke kawasan bukit tersebut, keeping to the interior of Lower Perak, away kebiasaannya kekal berada di pedalaman Hilir from the established Malay settlements Perak, jauh dari permukiman Melayu yang telah downriver (RBM: 43). ditubuhkan di hilir sungai (RBSM: 56).
+Source Text Target Text At the conclusion of the Klang War, the Pada akhir Perang Klang, suku Mandailing dan Mandailings and their Sumatran allies who sekutu mereka, orang Sumatra yang mengungsi fled Selangor made for the hills, generally dari Selangor, menuju ke kawasan bukit tersebut, keeping to the interior of Lower Perak, away kebiasaannya kekal berada di pedalaman Hilir from the established Malay settlements Perak, jauh dari permukiman Melayu yang telah downriver (RBM: 43). ditubuhkan di hilir sungai (RBSM: 56).

 In Example 1, the translators first translated the phrase 'fleeing' with what they thought as the suitable equivalent of the word which was 'melarikan diri' [run away] as the phrase gave off a pragmatically and semantically correct equivalent.
 Based on Cambridge Dictionary, 'fleeing' or the root word 'flee' can be defined as an act to escape by running away, especially because of danger or fear.
 Therefore, based on the definition stated in the online dictionary and with reference to the context given in the source text, the translators decided to use 'melarikan diri' [run away] which clearly defined the word 'fled' in the target language.
 That was until the authors requested on the use of word 'mengungsi' which based on the online reference provided by Pusat Rujukan Persuratan Melayu (PPRM), presented a better connotation of the word 'flee' as this particular word defined it as the act of moving from one place to another to seek safety.
 The same equivalent was used in Example 2 as it represents the same meaning of the phrase 'fled'.
-This suggested that the authors had their own ideology in which they were able to manipulate the whole process and the final class involved in their masterpiece.
+This suggested that the authors had their own ideology in which they were able to manipulate the whole process and the final product of translation in order to maintain interests and social status of the individual or the social group or class involved in their masterpiece.